Tameness of Margulis space-times with parabolics: Orbits of proper affine deformations and translation vectors

-We now come to the most important section of this paper.
-In this section, we assume $\mathcal{L}(\Gamma) \subset \SO(2,1)^{o}$.
-In Sections \ref{sub:mar} and \ref{sub:netralized}, we will discuss objects of our discussions.
+In this section, we assume $\mathcal{L}(\Gamma) \subset \SO(2,1)^{o}$ and work with Criterion \ref{cr:positive} only without assuming the properness of the $\Gamma$-action.
+In Sections \ref{sub:mar} and \ref{sub:netralized}, we will {present the objects of our discussion}.
 In Section \ref{sub:Anosov}, we will discuss the Anosov properties of geodesic flows extended to a flat bundle $\mathbf{V}$.
-In Section \ref{sub:tranv}, we will put the translation cocyle into an integral form.
+In Section \ref{sub:tranv}, we will put the translation cocycle into an integral form.
 In Section \ref{sub:transvector}, we will compute the translation parts of the holonomy representations.
-Theorem \ref{thm:unifest} is the main result where we will give an outline of the proof there.
-In Section \ref{sub:cons}, we prove a consequence of the main result.
+Theorem \ref{thm:unifest} is the main result where we will give an outline of the proof.
+We will prove the converse part of Theorem \ref{thm:equivalence} at the end of Section \ref{sub:transvector}. {In Section \ref{sub:accumulate}, we obtain Corollary \ref{cor:conv1} which discusses all the accumulation points of $\Gamma$.}